Ideal city

-An ideal city is the concept of a plan for a city that has been conceived in accordance with a particular rational or moral objective.
+In urban design, an ideal city is the concept of a plan for a city that has been conceived in accordance with a particular rational or moral objective.

 Concept

 The "ideal" nature of such a city may encompass the moral, spiritual and juridical qualities of citizenship as well as the ways in which these are realised through urban structures including buildings, street layout, etc. The ground plans of ideal cities are often based on grids (in imitation of Roman town planning) or other geometrical patterns.
 The ideal city is often an attempt to deploy Utopian ideals at the local level of urban configuration and living space and amenity rather than at the culture- or civilisation-wide level of the classical Utopias such as St Thomas More's Utopia.

 History

 Several attempts to develop ideal city plans are known from the Renaissance, and appear from the second half of the fifteenth century.
 The concept dates at least from the period of Plato, whose Republic is a philosophical exploration of the notion of the 'ideal city'.
 The nobility of the Renaissance, seeking to imitate the qualities of Classical civilisation, sometimes sought to construct such ideal cities either in reality or notionally through a reformation of manners and culture.